Background Image: Image: A portrait of a businesswoman following a meeting.

 The Joint Commission is accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE) and the Accreditation Council for Continuing Medical Education (ACCME-AMA PRA Category 1™), to provide continuing education for the healthcare team.
 Note – this program is not offering ACPE credits.
 The Joint Commission is provider approved by the California Board of Registered Nursing, provider number CEP 6381, for the listed contact hours.
 The Joint Commission is authorized to award the listed hours of pre-approved ACHE Qualified Education credit for this program toward advancement or recertification in the American College of Healthcare Executives.
 Participants in this program wishing to have the continuing education hours applied toward ACHE Qualified Education credit should indicate their attendance when submitting application to the American College of Healthcare Executives for advancement or recertification.
 The Joint Commission Enterprise has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
 The Joint Commission is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® program.
 ASCLS P.A.C.E., 6701 Democracy Blvd., Suite 300, Bethesda, MD 20817-1574.

 As a team, our instructors and mentors bring the experience of the Joint Commission Center for Transforming Healthcare’s innovative work with leading health care systems and hospitals, and provide training and mentoring on high reliability concepts and the pursuit of zero harm, including Robust Process Improvement® (RPI®) tools and methods.
-Our teams’ expertise comes from guiding health care providers exclusively in applying RPI principles to their own patient safety and quality processes, such as improving hand hygiene, improving emergency department turnaround times, or reducing medication errors, as well as operational processes, such as improving bed turnover times, reducing billing errors, or reducing staff turnover.
+Our teams’ expertise comes from guiding health care providers exclusively in applying RPI principles to their own patient safety and quality processes, such as improving hand hygiene, reducing health care associated pressure injuries, sepsis mortality, billing errors and staff turnover.

 A team of certified process improvement experts with experience applying Lean, Six Sigma, and change management skills specifically within health care settings will be guiding and mentoring the participants in this program.